mbobby22/mbobby22.github.io/_posts/2018-04-02-php-speedup-script.markdown

 title:  "PHP speedup script"
 date:   2018-04-02 19:50:00 +0200
 categories: coding php speedup
+excerpt: "Is there a way to speed up the execution of a PHP script?
+You can find here a few techniques."
 ---

 Here is some PHP script execution speed up techniques that actually make sense: